roodolv/markdown-toggle.nvim/README.md

 - Automatically continue quotes, lists, and checkboxes when starting a new line
 - Use Vim's dot (`.`) command to repeat toggle actions (only in Normal mode)
 - Change plugin settings **on-the-fly**
-  - Unmarked Only: Toggle only unmarked lines initially
+  - Unmarked Only: Toggle only unmarked lines first
   - Blankhead Skip: Skip blank lines and headings in Visual mode (except for `quote()`)
   - Inner Indent: Insert an indent for new lines within quoted text
   - Autolist Same-state: Maintain checkbox state when continuing lists